bumble-tech/appyx/documentation/navigation/features/lifecycle.md

 - The `AppyxComponent` of the parent (adding or removing child `Nodes` and changing their on-screen status)
 - The parent's lifecycle state capping its children (transitive in the tree)
-- Android lifecycle (Activity) capping the whole tree
+- On Android, Activity lifecycle will be capping the whole tree

 ## Back stack node lifecycle